helios/bioruby-gfastqc/README.md

 Then open index.html in your browser

+### Pipengine
+Pipengine, https://github.com/fstrozzi/bioruby-pipengine, a simple launcher for complex biological pipelines.
+Because we are developing it we found usefult to reuse some best practices from it.
+An example is the `-s/--step` options which let you select the sample inner directory from which grab the FastQC results.
+In the current examples we defined just samples and their absolut path, but following the Pipengine directives it is necessary to define another tag:

+    output: /path/where_the_pipe_engine_data_are_processed_and_saved

+to reuse that tag from gfastqc the user can simply select the option

+    -p/--pipengine

+the software will look for the results of single fastqc applied to the different samples in the `output` directory.

 ## TODO

+* ~~read output tag from sample config file (YAML)~~
+* ~~add reference to pipengine~~
 * avoid user to specify -a and -b.
 By default discover zip files and ordering them define the first and second strand.
 * ~~package everything as a gem~~
 * provide better documentation for installing the gem on multiple system (GNU/Linux, OSX, Windows)